F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 Supportive Measures

-The University offers a wide range of resources for students and employees, whether as Complainants or Respondents, to provide support and guidance throughout the initiation, investigation and resolution of a report of Discrimination or Harassment.
+The University offers a wide range of resources for students and employees, whether as Complainants or Respondents, to provide support and guidance throughout the initiation, investigation, and resolution of a report of Discrimination, Harassment, and/or Hazing.
 Upon receipt of a Complaint, the University may take interim measures to address concerns regarding safety and well-being and to facilitate the Complainant’s continued access to University employment or education programs and activities.
 These measures may be both remedial (designed to address a Complainant’s safety and well-being and continued access to educational opportunities) or protective (involving action against a Respondent).
 Remedial and protective measures, which may be temporary or permanent, may include no-contact directives, changes in class or work schedules, academic modifications and support, changes in University-owned living arrangements, interim suspension, University-imposed leave, suspension from employment, pre-disciplinary leave (with or without pay), or any other reasonably available measures that the University deems appropriate.
 Interim measures are available under both Informal and Formal Resolution Processes.
 Remedial measures are available regardless of whether a Complainant pursues a complaint or investigation under these Procedures.
 The ability to impose certain protective measures against a Respondent may require that the report be resolved through the Formal Resolution Process.
-The University will maintain the privacy of any remedial and protective measures provided to the extent practicable and will promptly address any violation of the protective measures.
+The University will maintain the confidentiality of any remedial and protective measures provided to the extent practicable and will promptly address any violation of the protective measures.

 Advisor or Support Person

-The University has the discretion to impose reasonable conditions upon the participation of an Advisor or support person.
-The Advisor or support person may not be a Party or Witness involved in the investigation.
+The University has the discretion to impose reasonable conditions upon the participation of an advisor or support person.
+The advisor or support person may not be a Party or Witness involved in the investigation.

 Time Frames